 Frequent causes of rabbit death

-Gastrointestinal (GI) stasis is a common cause of death in rabbits, and it can kill them swiftly.
-GI stasis can be caused by a variety of factors, including stress, dehydration, or obstruction.
-A rabbit that isn’t eating or has smaller droppings than usual are both warning indications.
+Gastrointestinal (GI) stasis is a common cause of death in rabbits and can kill them swiftly.
+GI stasis can be caused by various factors, including stress, dehydration, or obstruction.
+A rabbit that isn’t eating or has smaller droppings than usual are warning indications.

 Heatstroke(for rabbits that are outside, injury, poisoning, infectious disease, cancer, and stress-related heart attacks are also common reasons for death.
 Overall, it’s critical to monitor your rabbit’s health and get medical advice if anything appears to be wrong.